jnk0le/simple-crt/RA8D1_cursed/README.md

 Same fix is applied to another erratum (2705514).

-Renesas errata is written in chinglish, so condition "b" and "c" mean that SRAM banks cannot be simultaneously acccessed by core and DMA.
+Renesas errata is written in chinglish, so condition "b" and "c" mean that SRAM banks cannot be simultaneously acccessed by core and DMA when using writeback cache.

 ```
 	MEMSYSCTL->MSCR |= MEMSYSCTL_MSCR_FORCEWT_Msk; // errata 3175626